Want to experience Microsoft Defender ATP? Sign up for a free trial.

 Some information relates to prereleased product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.

-The cybersecurity weaknesses identified in your organization are mapped to actionable security recommendations and prioritized by their impact on the security recommendation list.
-Prioritized recommendation helps shorten the mean time to mitigate or remediate vulnerabilities and drive compliance.
+Cybersecurity weaknesses identified in your organization are mapped to actionable security recommendations and prioritized by their impact.
+Prioritized recommendations help shorten the time to mitigate or remediate vulnerabilities and drive compliance.

-Each security recommendation includes an actionable remediation recommendation which can be pushed into the IT task queue through a built-in integration with Microsoft Intune and Microsoft System Center Configuration Manager (SCCM).
-It is also dynamic in the sense that when the threat landscape changes, the recommendation also changes as it continuously collect information from your environment.
+Each security recommendation includes an actionable remediation recommendation which can be pushed into the IT task queue through a built-in integration with Microsoft Intune and Microsoft Endpoint Configuration Manager.
+When the threat landscape changes, the recommendation also changes as it continuously collects information from your environment.

-Each machine in the organization is scored based on three important factors: threat, likelihood to be breached, and value, to help customers to focus on the right things at the right time.
+Each device in the organization is scored based on three important factors to help customers to focus on the right things at the right time.

 Threat - Characteristics of the vulnerabilities and exploits in your organizations' devices and breach history.
 Based on these factors, the security recommendations shows the corresponding links to active alerts, ongoing threat campaigns, and their corresponding threat analytic reports.